BYUHPC/sci-comp-course/README.md

 I need to re-make some of the videos with the current example code; the ones that are especially important:

 - Optimization
+- MPI

 `WaveOrthotope`s should be `AbstractArray`s that are basically just `u`--the tuple thing is goofy.
 I think...

+The MPI example code should maybe be converted to use [MPL](https://github.com/rabauke/mpl) instead.

+Once LLVM or GCC supports compiling DPC++ for GPUs, use that rather than `nvc++` for the GPU phase.